francicco/ComparativeGenomicsLab/PartII/AlignmentManipulation.md

 wigToBigWig Hmel.NonHelOnly.Cov.wig Hmel.Chr2.fasta.fai Hmel.NonHelOnly.Cov.bw
 ```

-6. Now load the file into IGV, can you spot any region of the chromosome that is more specific to Heliconius species?
+6. Now load the files (`Hmel.Cov.bw`, `Hmel.HelOnly.Cov.bw`, `Hmel.NonHelOnly.Cov.bw`) into IGV, can you spot any region of the chromosome that is more specific to Heliconius species?
+ *NOTE:* To load data in IGV you need the genome in fasta format (what is our genome?) and its index.

 ________________________________________________________________________________________________________________________________________________________________________________
 Previous section: [Part I: Whole Genome Alignment](https://github.com/francicco/ComparativeGenomicsLab/blob/main/PartI/WholeGenomeAlignment.md)